 ・If you are unable to do so at the time, please inform race headquarters as soon as possible and return your timing chip.

-・Guide signs and guide tape (10cm-wide vinyl tape with a yellow "Fields" logo) are installed all along the course.
+・Guide signs every 250 to 350 meters and guide tape (10cm-wide vinyl tape with a bright pink "Fields" logo) are installed all along the course.
 Tape is attached to tree branches and in other visible locations at intersections and hazardous points on the course.

 ・If you lose sight of the guide tapes, return to the spot where you last saw it and follow the correct course.
 Course marshals will be at key locations such as intersections and road crossings, but following course markings is the responsibility of each participant.